microPaul/The-DB-uno/README.md

 1. It’s more difficult to change a printed circuit board shield (daughter board) than it is firmware, so the firmware should accommodate the existing shields.

 2. Given that this “DBuno” board would likely be used with existing shields, then the basic special functions of the Arduino UNO (UART, SPI, I2C) need to be provided on the same edge pins for the DBuno.
 This might be done with primary or alternate pins, but those port functions must be provided on the same pins as used on the original UNO.
-Specifically,  (a) a USART needs to be provided at D0 and D1, (b) a SPI port needs to be provided at D10, D11, D12 and D13, and (c) an I2C port needs to be provided at SCL and SDA, and finally, if possible, (d) provide I2C port on A4 and A5.
+Specifically,  (a) a USART needs to be provided at D0 and D1, (b) an SPI port needs to be provided at D10, D11, D12 and D13, and (c) an I2C port needs to be provided at SCL and SDA, and finally, if possible, (d) provide an I2C port on A4 and A5.

 3. Many of my projects require clock signals for timers with 100 ppm accuracy, which can only be achieved with a crystal, so I’m going to set reserve PA0 and PA1 for a 24 MHz crystal and load capacitors, and not bring those signals to the edge connector.
-The crystal does not need to be populated for those who do not need 100 ppm and do not want the additional expense of a crystal, but the board layout will provide for the crystal.
+The crystal does not need to be populated for those who do not want the additional expense of a crystal, but the board layout will provide for the crystal.
 Although the PF0 and PF1 leads are not connected to the DBuno edge connectors, these signals should be available on a two pin header for use in those cases where the crystal is not populated.

 4. One of the big attractions for me to the AVR-DB line (as well as the tinyAVR® 1-series) is the hardware DAC (Digital to Analog Converter).
 So I will ensure that the DAC is available.